 Ready for a SharePoint Migration?

 One of our most common consulting jobs is helping clients plan migrations.
-Whether moving from a legacy SharePoint environment to Office 365 or an outdated file share to SharePoint 2013, we’ve found that the challenges and process are similar.
+Whether moving from a legacy SharePoint environment to Microsoft 365 or an outdated file share to SharePoint Online, we’ve found that the challenges and process are similar.
 Each business’s migration is different, but these 5 tips will help make it smooth!

 1. Inventory your current environment